mrismanaziz/Reforestation/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!